gbuzogany/dash/README.md

 ## Development

 It's written in C++ with very minimal dependencies.
-Development can be done on Windows, Linux or macOS, and then cross-compiled to run on a Raspberry.
+Development can be done on Windows, Linux or macOS, and then cross-compiled to run on a Raspberry Pi, for example.

 Check the development environment instructions: